 This phase usually takes several days, depending on the ground conditions (rocky soil can add time).
 Weather can slow things, too, so project schedules often build in an extra buffer.

-Step 5: Tower Installation & Turbine Setup
+Step 5: Install the Tower and Turbine

 - Raising the tower: Towers are either assembled on the ground and tilted up with a crane, or built section by section if there’s not enough space.
 Guy wires or anchors keep everything stable against strong winds and storms.